Nuclear Reactor written in PHP.

 Check out #reactphp on irc.freenode.net.
 Also follow @reactphp on twitter.

-To run the test suite, you need install the dependencies via composer, then run PHPUnit.
+To run the test suite, you first need to clone this repo and then install all dependencies through Composer:

 MIT, see LICENSE.